arielccjr/Journal2025/~DEFINITION./~1: CORRECTNESS.md

 	: Optical Character Recognition (OCR): IMAGE FOR-BY DOCUMENT

 ~2: CLASSIFY(TEXT), CODES:
-	: Image Convolution = applying a filter that add each pixel value of an image to its neighbors, weighted according to a kernel matrix
+	: ImageConvolution = applying a filter that add each pixel value of an image to its neighbors, weighted according to a kernel matrix
     0=CONJUNCTION= AND, OR, &, /,
 	1=ADVERB =
 		: suffix: -LY